fusewp/fusewp/readme.txt

 Please visit the [plugin page](https://fusewp.com/) with any questions.

 == Changelog ==

+= 2.1.10.1 =
+* Fixed bug where hubspot fails to add contact to list.

 = 2.1.10.0 =
 * Added more WooComerce Order data for field mapping.